bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

 ```

-In the middle of proccess, you will be questioned by this questions below:
+In the middle of process, you will be questioned by this questions below:

 - `database_driver (pdo_mysql):` We use MySQL, so, press enter.
 - `database_host (127.0.0.1): ` We use a local MySQL installation (in this case), so, press enter.